algalian/optimizer/readme.txt

 TRANSFORM;
 Check the obtained optimum split against the aggregated coberture & cob calculated manually.
-BRANCH: Do not reorder the list to calculate the aggregated cobertures.
-Make a copy, compute it from the copy, delete or update it, and move onto the next combo.
+Decouple every function responsible for the calculation of the aggregated cob.

 LOAD;